 NWACC encourages students to resolve concerns that affect their college experience as informally as possible.
-In some cases, students may discuss a concern with the staff member, instructor, program coordinator, department chairperson, or division dean.
+In some cases, students may discuss a concern with the staff member, program coordinator, or Learner Services dean.
 Often, such concerns can be resolved informally; however, if resolution is not obtained, he or she should proceed with the Student Complaint and Grievance Procedure outlined below.

-Recognizing that students, faculty and staff all have rights when differences arise, NorthWest Arkansas Community College sets forth the following complaint and grievance procedure.
+Recognizing that students and staff all have rights when differences arise, NorthWest Arkansas Community College sets forth the following complaint and grievance procedure.
 In some instances, the findings may result in a conclusion that the complaint is not against an employee, but rather an NWACC procedure or process.
 In this case, an ad hoc committee will be appointed by the department's leadership to determine if those procedures or processes may be improved in order to provide better services for students.